Clooos/Bubble-Card/README.md

 ### Templates

-**Bubble Card doesn’t support Jinja templates** but advanced users can add templates in JS directly in their custom styles.
+**Bubble Card doesn’t support Jinja templates** but advanced users can add templates in JS directly in their [custom styles](#styling).
 For example, this allows you to dynamically change an icon, the texts or the colors of an element, to show or hide an element conditionally (like a sub-button), or almost anything based on a state, an attribute and more.

 > [!TIP]
 > More information about JS templates [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_operator).
-My advice is to always take a look at your browser console to be sure that everything is working correctly.
+My advice is to **always take a look at your browser console** to be sure that everything is working correctly.

+> [!IMPORTANT]
+> **All templates that are not modifying a CSS property must be placed at the end!
+Like modifying an icon, a text or any element.**

 #### Available variables and functions